 A coroner is a judicial officer responsible for investigating deaths in certain situations (see below).
 Coroners are usually lawyers or doctors with a minimum of five years' experience.

-In most cases, a doctor or the police will refer a death to the coroner.
+In most cases, a doctor or the police refer a death to the coroner.
 A death will be referred to the coroner if:

 - the cause of death is unknown